Office of the County Manager

 Nevada State Government

-Washoe County works with and monitors closely many different State departments and committees that have impact on the operations of the County and residents.
+Washoe County works with and monitors closely many different State departments, boards and committees that have impact on the operations of the County and residents.

-Areas monitored include regular meetings such as the Department of Taxation, Department of Health and Human Services and others.
+Areas monitored include regular meetings such as the Department of Taxation, Department of Health and Human Services, Department of Business and Industry, and others.

 Additional Resources and Information: